nocdoggo/6205_Final_Project/README.md

 # 6205_Final_Project
-The god darn final project for 6205.
+The project is designed to tackle with the `Final Project` requirement for `INFO 6205` course provided by `Northeastern University`.